KumarG23/KumarG23.github.io/blog.md

 ## What is your “Why”?

 I want to learn new things.
 I want to be a good role model and provider for my son.
 I want to make more cool things.

+## What did you learn about that helped you understand the development process?

+I feel like I am starting to understand JavaScript a bit better this week.
+I think by challenging myself to try for the stretch goal of doing as much as possible with just JavaScript helped a lot in my understanding.

+## What does it mean to develop good code?

+I am no expert of course but I think good code is readable to someone who didn't write the code.
+The code is DRY and organized and gets the job done.

+## What does it mean to be a good developer?

+This is a tough one for me to answer right now as I wouldn't say I am a good developer yet.
+But I think a good developer would be someone who has the skills and knowledge to turn ideas into code.
+Someone who is creative problem solving and design.
+Must have attention to detail and be collaborative with the team.
+Someone who is passionate about what they do.

+## What is one thing that programmers hate doing?

+Unreadable and WET code.